Electrical and Electronic Engineering MEng/BEng (Hons)

 International experience opportunities

-Electrical and Electronic engineering is a global discipline, so we encourage a global perspective throughout our teaching.
+Electrical and electronic engineering is a global discipline, so we encourage a global perspective throughout our teaching.

 If you opt for a sandwich year, you have the opportunity to spend a period abroad2 for part of your studies; we have current student exchange links with universities in approximately 20 countries around the world and we will support you in trying to find a work placement abroad.
-We have had past faculty students secure international placements in, for example, Austria and France.
+We have had past students secure international placements in, for example, Austria and France.

 Entry requirements